 Unlike other nasal planum diseases found in pups, dog nose hyperkeratosis isn’t typically too concerning.
 But you’ll still want to get it treated.
 It’s most common in breeds like American and French bulldogs, cocker spaniels, pugs, and boxers.
 Middle-aged pets also seem to be more prone.
 The first step is noticing symptoms, some of which can include:

 - Rough skin on the top of your dog’s nose

 - Thick nose skin

 Dog nose hyperkeratosis is a manageable but incurable condition.
 Vets may recommend a soothing balm, which can help reduce bothersome symptoms.
 Our vet’s favorite balm to try is Dermoscent’s Bio Balm.

 Nasal hypopigmentation and depigmentation

 Nasal hypopigmentation or depigmentation is sometimes called “Dudley nose.”
 It’s strictly limited to a dog’s nasal planum and may be a form of vitiligo.
 Researchers haven’t yet pinpointed the cause.
-Some breeds, like Labrador retrievers, golden retrievers, and Siberian huskies, seem to be most susceptible.
+Some breeds, like Fox red Labrador retrievers, English cream golden retrievers, and Siberian huskies, seem to be most susceptible.
 Symptoms may include: